-A broad field science concentration can be attained by completing a minor or a minimum of 15 credits in one of the other three listed science disciplines in which the student is not majoring.
+A broad field social studies concentration can be attained by completing a minor or a minimum of 9 credits in any of the other four listed social science disciplines in which the student is not majoring.
 Program grade point average requirements apply.